Transurban (ASX:TCL): Its Sydney monopolies are safe (for now), but its branching out into other markets too

 However, there have been concerns toll road reform in NSW may actually be happen.
-Could this be a threat to the company’s results and cause a Corona Crash-like panic?
-Fears of a worst-case scenario have been abated by now, but even if there probably won’t be any existential threats – some changes could eat into the company’s profitability.
+Could reform be a threat to the company’s results and cause a Corona Crash-like panic?
+Fears of a worst-case scenario happening any time soon.
+But it does remain to be seen what impact the deal done with the NSW government will have.

 Who is Transurban?

-In FY24, it made $2.8bn in toll revenue and $4.16bn in total revenue.
-With $2.05bn operating expenses, it has a near 50% profit margin.
-However, its final margin is a lot lower with a profit of just $92m given over $1.1bn in depreciation and amortisation, $645m in net finance costs and $327m share in loss of equity accounted investments.
+In FY25, it made $3bn in toll revenue and $3.7bn in total revenue.
+With $1.7bn operating expenses, it has a near 50% profit margin.
+However, its final margin is a lot lower with a profit of just $178m given it records over $bn in depreciation and amortisation annually along with hundreds of millions in net finance costs ($735m in FY25).

 There are clear tailwinds showing the need for more roads, including population and employment growth in all of its markets.
 Even if no more concessions were granted, this means more cars on existing roads.
 Or so it will be in theory.